North America is a continent rich with wildlife of all shapes and sizes. Some of the largest animals in the world live here.

 Hollywood movies like Jaws have given great whites a bad reputation, but they are not as aggressive as these films portray.
 Most great white attacks on humans occur to swimmers, surfers, and bodyboarders.

 This is because the silhouette on the surface looks very similar to a seal.
-Great white are ambush predators, striking their prey from below in a surprise attack.
-A surfer with their arms and legs in the water looks just like a fat seal to a great white.
+Great whites are ambush predators, striking their prey from below in a surprise attack.
+A surfer with their arms and legs in the water looks like a fat seal to a great white.

 On land, the largest North American animal is the bison.
 Standing at 6.5 feet tall at the shoulder, American bison are stocky bovines, cousins of the domestic cow.

-Bison are generally placid animals found on open grassland in large herds.
+Bison are generally peaceful animals found on open grassland in large herds.
 They are herbivores, spending most of their time grazing on grasses and shrubs.

 Yellowstone National Park is the best place to see wild bison, but the Department of the Interior manages 17 herds across 12 states.

 A serious contender to bison in terms of size is the Alaskan moose.
 Found in the Yukon Territory and Alaska, this moose species is the largest in North America.